Clearwater Lakes

 The lakes are actually a single body of water with a sprinkling of islands forming a "dotted line" between the eastern and western parts.
 Its name in Cree is due to the clear water it holds.
-There are actually 25 lakes with names that mean "Clearwater Lake" in the province (26 if the Petit lac à l'Eau Claire — the Small Clearwater Lake — is included).
+There are actually 25 lakes with names that mean "Clearwater Lake" in the province (26 if the Petit lac à l'Eau Claire—the Small Clearwater Lake—is included).
 Collectively, this body of water is the largest, northernmost and the second-largest natural lake in Quebec after Lake Mistassini.

 In 1896, the explorer and geologist Albert Peter Low, a member of the Geological Survey of Canada, provided a probable explanation for the lakes' descriptive Cree name by highlighting the extraordinary clarity and depth of their icy waters.

 Impact craters

-The Clearwater Lakes occupy the near-circular depressions of two eroded impact craters (astroblemes).
+The Clearwater Lakes occupy the near-circular depressions of two astroblemes – eroded impact craters.
 The eastern and western craters are 26 km and 36 km in diameter, respectively.
 Both craters were previously believed to have the same age, 290 ± 20 million years (Permian period), promoting the long-held idea that they formed simultaneously.
 According to this doublet impact crater theory initially proposed by Michael R. Dence and colleagues in 1965, the impactors may have been gravitationally bound as a binary asteroid, a suggestion also made by Thomas Wm.
 Hamilton in a 1978 letter to Sky & Telescope magazine in support of the then-controversial theory that asteroids may possess moons (such as, for example, asteroid 243 Ida with its satellite Dactyl).

 Clearwater East and Clearwater West are both complex craters with distinct central peaks.
 These peaks are caused by the gravitational collapse of crater walls and subsequent rebound of the compressed crater floor.
 Lake water and sediments cover the central peak of Clearwater East, but bathymetric surveys of the lake floor and core drilling confirm the presence of a peak in its center.

 Ordovician

-However, repeated 40Ar/39Ar dating of impact melt rocks from both impact craters suggests that Clearwater East has an age of approximately 460–470 million years, corresponding to the Middle Ordovician time period.
+Repeated 40Ar/39Ar dating of impact melt rocks from both impact craters suggests that Clearwater East has an age of approximately 460–470 million years, corresponding to the Middle Ordovician time period.